Barbara M. White

 Barbara McClure White (July 23, 1920 – December 30, 1984) was an ambassador and president of Mills College.

 Early life and education

 White was born in Evanston, Illinois.
 She received her bachelor's degree in history from Mount Holyoke College in 1941.
 She later earned a master's degree in American Studies from Harvard University.

 Career

 White worked for Encyclopedia Britannica, the Office of War Information, and on the national staff of the League of Women Voters from 1947 to 1951.
-She worked as a Foreign Service Officer, serving in Chile, Portugal, Spain, and Italy before becoming the deputy director of the United States Information Agency.
+She worked as a Foreign Service Officer, serving in Chile, Portugal, Spain, and Italy before becoming the deputy director of the United States Information Agency, the first woman to serve in such a senior role in the Agency.
 In 1973, White became the first woman with ambassadorial rank in the United States delegation to the United Nations.

 The National Civil Service League recognized White in 1967 with a career service award.
 In 1972, she received a Rockefeller Public Service Award.